 What are healthy school meals for all?

-Healthy school meals for all allow all enrolled children in a school that operates the National School Lunch Program or School Breakfast Program to receive free breakfast and free lunch, regardless of their family’s income.
-Healthy school meals for all negate the need for families to apply or schools to verify eligibility for the programs and give flexibility to school nutrition programs so that they can keep feeding kids no matter what the new school day structure looks like.
+Healthy school meals for all—also known as universal free school meals—allow all enrolled children in a school that operates the National School Lunch Program or School Breakfast Program to receive free breakfast and free lunch, regardless of their family’s income.
+Healthy school meals for all negate the need for families to apply or schools to verify eligibility for these programs and give flexibility to school nutrition programs so that they can keep feeding kids no matter what the school day structure looks like.

 Vice chair, AAP Council on Community Pediatrics